dev221b/Image-Converter/README.md

 PILLOW - 9.0.1
 Typer - 0.3.2
 ## How to configure
-Install any Pyhton version (3.6 or above recommended) pip install typer and Pillow
+Install any Pyhton version (3.6 or above recommended).
+Then, pip install typer and Pillow.
+We used Visual Studio code for the project implementation.
 ## How to Run
 Type "typer .\Image_Converter.py run <command you wish to run> <input paramaters>" In case of confusions, type "typer .\Image_Converter.py --help" and the instructions or command help will be displayed making the project easy and efficient at the same time.